flutter/flutter/framework/README.md

 The central idea is that you build your UI out of components.
 Components describe what their view should look like given their current configuration & state.
 The diffing engine ensures that the DOM looks how the component describes by applying minimal diffs to transition it from one state to the next.

-If you just want to dive into code, see the `sky/examples/stocks-fn`.
+If you just want to dive into code, see the [stocks-fn example](../examples/stocks-fn).

 Hello World